Phrenzi/slate/source/includes/_management_profile.md

 }
 ```

-This endpoint authenticated by `Manager Token`, and accept terms for current establishment.
+This endpoint authenticated by `Access Token`, and accept terms for current establishment.

 ### HTTP Request